dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ## <span id="state"></span>State

-**State** refers to the stored information a program has access to at a point in time.
-The contents of variables in an application at any given instant is the application's _state_.
+**State** refers to the information a program has access to and can operate on at a point in time.
+This includes data stored in memory as well as OS memory, input/output ports, database, etc. For example, the contents of variables in an application at any given instant are representative of the application's _state_.

 ### Stateful